- 15 Jun 2022

 Log4j2 Configuration Options

-The optional log4j2 audit log appender has a few configuration options available.
+The optional log4j2 audit log appender has a few configuration options.

-To configure the log4j2 appender you have to edit the Graylog server configuration file and the log4j2.xml file for your setup!
+Hint: To configure the log4j2 appender, edit the Graylog server configuration file and the log4j2.xml file for your setup.

 auditlog_log4j_enabled

-The log4j2 audit log appender is disabled by default and can be enabled by setting this option to true
+The log4j2 audit log appender is disabled by default.
+To enable it, set this option to true.

 Example: